 If your camera bag needs an upgrade consider checking out the ONA Brooklyn Bag.
 Made from sturdy leather, it’s the perfect size for your camera, lens and a few other bits and pieces for the day.
 I’ve already asked Santa nicely if an ONA can join my family this Christmas.

 If you think that your smartphone camera is more than good enough but want to take it to the next level consider purchasing a Sony QX10 Lens.
 These smart lenses clip onto your phone and offer a 10x zoom – nice!

 Blurb Photobook – from $13.63

-Blurb is my pick of websites for Australian’s but after seeing C’est Christine’s beautiful Iceland photobook from Artifact Uprising would be my pick if I was an American.
+Blurb is my pick of websites (especially for Australians), but after seeing C’est Christine’s beautiful Iceland photo book from Artifact Uprising, they look like a great option, especially for North Americans.

 Planning an Epic Adventure?

 The New York Times 36-Hours – $31.75